somatisch/somatisch-site/index.md

 - discursive and constructive – modify the conversations, models, and patterns we are in, or enter into new patterns
 - pragmatic and applied – grounded in practical application

+The models, methods, techniques,and heuristics we like and use you can find under [recipes](/recipes).

 {% include introduction.md %}